MeganJS/startup/notes.md

 - Assuming the following node.js websocket code in the back end, and the following front end websocket code, what will the front end log to the console?

 - What is the websocket protocol intended to provide?
+  - connection between users??
+  - enabling a peer-to-peer connnection (ie both client and server send and receive messages, rather than the client having to constantly ping the server)
+  - server acts as go-between for different users
+  - websocket upgrades initial http connection
 - What do the following acronyms stand for?
 JSX, JS, AWS, NPM, NVM
   - JS: JavaScript
   - JSX: JavaScript XML; lets us use HTML and JavaScript in same file; used to make React Components
   - AWS: Amazon Web Services
   - NPM: Node Package Manager; used to install packages, run scripts?
   - NVM: Node Version Manager
 - Assuming an HTML document with a body element.
 What text content will the following React component generate?
 The react component will use parameters.

 - Given a set of React components that include each other, what will be generated

 - What does a React component with React.useState do?
+  - lets you update and rerender that component using the "set" function declared when you set up the useState
 - What are React Hooks used for?
+  - keeping track of information, rerendering components when data changes, getting contextual info from parents, etc.
 - What does the State Hook/Context Hook/Ref Hook/Effect Hook/Performance Hook do? https://react.dev/reference/react/hooks
   - Hook - (useState, useReducer) used to keep track of specific information, like user input
   - Context Hook - (useContext) gets information from distant parent without using props